FEATURED POST

 Section 1: Index-based questions

-You are given a copy of the Master Atlas of Greater London (also known as the A-Z) and must then provide correct information for specific locations or landmarks.
+This is how to use the index of a London street atlas (i.e. book of maps) to find places.
+You’re given a copy of the Master Atlas of Greater London (also known as the A-Z) and must provide the correct information for a specific location or landmark.

 Example question: